PDF here: RM14 – Final Classification Read more →

 And adding to the ‘Classics’ nature of the event, we are pleased to announce that

-will be providing medical services to this years International CiCLE Classic on 23rd April and Women’s and Junior CiCLE Classics on 4th June.
+will once again be providing medical services to the 2018 International CiCLE Classic on 22nd April and Women’s and Junior CiCLE Classics on 3rd June.
+We look forward to continuing this partnership into the future.

 “The UK’s own TRUE Spring Classic”; judge for yourself!